hashicorp/consul/website/source/docs/connect/proxies/envoy.md

 ## Advanced Configuration

-To support more flexibility when configuring Envoy, several "lower-level" options exist that exist that require knowledge of Envoy's configuration format.
+To support more flexibility when configuring Envoy, several "lower-level" options exist that require knowledge of Envoy's configuration format.
-Many allow configuring a subsection of either the bootstrap or dynamic configuration using your own custom protobuf config.
+Many options allow configuring a subsection of either the bootstrap or dynamic configuration using your own custom protobuf config.

 We separate these into two sets, [Advanced Bootstrap Options](#advanced-bootstrap-options) and [Escape Hatch Overrides](#escape-hatch-overrides).
-Both require writing Envoy config in it's protobuf JSON encoding.
-Advanced options are smaller chunks that might commonly need to be set for tasks like configuring tracing.
+Both require writing Envoy config in the protobuf JSON encoding.
+Advanced options covers smaller chunks that might commonly need to be set for tasks like configuring tracing.
 In contrast, escape hatches give almost complete control over the proxy setup, but require operators to manually code the entire configuration in protobuf JSON.